lavanis57/Data-Structures-and-Algorithms-Assignments/README.md

 Generate 1000 random numbers.
 Sort them out in either ascending or desending order using the Quicksort algorithm that you have written.
 - Python code for the programming question is available in the file, "quicksort.py" (vscode > quicksort.py)
 - Execution of assignment 1: Assignment1.md

+## Assignment 2: Deletion of a Key from a B-tree:
+Write a psuedocode for a linear order deletion algorithm of a B-tree with degree t i.e. each node can have atmost 2t -1 children but atleast t-1 children.
+First, search the key and return "not found" if the key is not there.